podcasts

 Kalea Wattles

 But what a beautiful system, and I’m sure the patients feel deeply nourished by that.
-As we’re talking about all of these nutrition recommendations and hearing you say “Protein is so important as you’re getting ready for surgery,” we read a lot about cancer and red meat specifically and saturated fat, and it’s a little bit tough to sift through all of the opposing recommendations about that.
+As we’re talking about all of these nutrition recommendations and hearing you say, “Protein is so important as you’re getting ready for surgery,” we read a lot about cancer and red meat specifically and saturated fat, and it’s a little bit tough to sift through all of the opposing recommendations about that.
 Will you give us your perspective on that topic?

 Rebecca Knackstedt

-literature and social media.
+That is such a hard topic, and I think that red meat has been demonized so much in the literature and social media.
 Studies have been taken a lot out of context to make people so afraid of red meats.
 And when I talk to patients about that, about how to get their optimal protein source, I talk to them about making healthy meat choices if they’re a non-vegetarian; and then if they’re a vegetarian, good alternatives.
 I think the take home message from a lot of those red meat studies is that they were looking at processed meat or not farm-raised meat.
 So I always tell patients that if you choose to eat meat, have it be farm-raised if possible.
 Make healthy choices in regards to meat.
-You can always do lean meats like chicken, fish, shrimp, and add other sources of healthy fats like avocados or grass-fed butter.
+You can always do lean meats like chicken, fish, shrimp and add other sources of healthy fats like avocados or grass-fed butter.
 So that’s a good way to circumnavigate some of the scary literature out there in regards to red meat.

 Kalea Wattles

 That’s very helpful and reassuring.
-I’m wondering as your clinical experience developed and you started focusing on nutrition, if this wasn’t always a part of your practice inherently, did you see a change in your patient’s recovery times once you started really focusing on adequate protein before surgery?
+I’m wondering as your clinical experience developed and you started focusing on nutrition, if this wasn’t always a part of your practice inherently, did you see a change in your patients’ recovery times once you started really focusing on adequate protein before surgery?

 Rebecca Knackstedt

 Yeah, what kind of brought me to it is I’ve always been interested in nutrition.
-And then as a plastic surgery resident, I was at the Cleveland Clinic and we were taking care of some just really medically complex, really unhealthy patients and would go to see them in the morning super early, and you there would be remnants of last night’s dinner and there was, you know, cake and half-eaten cinnamon rolls and two liter bottles of coke and candy scattered around the room.
+And then as a plastic surgery resident, I was at the Cleveland Clinic, and we were taking care of some just really medically complex, really unhealthy patients and would go to see them in the morning super early, and you, there would be remnants of last night’s dinner, and there was, you know, cake and half-eaten cinnamon rolls and two liter bottles of Coke and candy scattered around the room.
 And I knew just from my nutrition background that that was so detrimental to their healing recovery.
 But as surgeons and medical providers, we really don’t have time to talk to patients about these things.
 And we’re certainly not taught these topics during med school.
-So just making sure that patients have that information is hard, but so critical to their recovery.
+So just making sure that patients have that information is hard but so critical to their recovery.
 So when I started my practice, you know, I made a commitment to myself and my patients that I was going to talk to my patients about these things.
 And I found that some patients adopt it, some don’t.
-Anecdotally, the patients that do adopt it seem to have a faster recovery and just bouncing back to their normal cells day-to-day lives.
+Anecdotally, the patients that do adopt it seem to have a faster recovery and just bouncing back to their normal selves’ day-to-day lives.
 But that’s actually an area that we are studying in a prospective trial.

 Kalea Wattles